On the Byzantine-Resilience of Distillation-Based Federated Learning: The Byzantine Setting

 On the other hand, in \gls{fd} the clients can only alter the server model via their predictions on the public dataset $\Dp$.
 The server distills the knowledge from the clients based on their predictions on the public dataset (\cref{line:train-server}).
-Precisely, recalling that for sample $x$, the mean of the clients' predictions in round $t$ is denoted by $\Ytpb(x)\defi \frac{1}{N}\sum_{i=1}^N\Ytpi(x)$, the server solves the optimization problem
+Recall that for a sample $x\in \Dp$, the mean of the clients' predictions in round $t$ is denoted by $\Yb[i][t+1](x)\defi \frac{1}{\Nclients }\sum_{i=1}^\Nclients \Yt[i][t+1](x)$ and the server solves the optimization problem